Independent project (BDA850)

 Content

 The content of the project is defined by the student.
 On the basis of an approved project description, the student works independently, but supervision is mandatory.
-The project must be anchored in a performance/creative aspect, but may also include theoretical or pedagogical aspects.
-The project will contribute to the student's development as a dance artist, and must therefore include a separate plan for physical training during the semester.
+The project must be anchored in performance and creative aspects, but may also include theoretical or pedagogical aspects.
+The project will contribute to the student's development as a dance artist, and must therefore include a separate plan for physical training during the semester (only applicable to students in BA3).
 The course also includes a start-up seminar and a mid-term seminar.
+The course is campus based at the Faculty of performing arts.

 Learning outcome